Bimodal bilingualism: Diverse range of language competency

 To be defined as bilingual, an individual need not have perfect fluency or equal skill in both languages.
 Bimodal bilinguals, like oral-language bilinguals, exhibit a wide range of language competency in their first and second languages.
 For Deaf people (the majority of bimodal bilinguals in the U.S.), level of competency in ASL and English may be influenced by factors such as degree of hearing loss, whether the individual is prelingually or post-lingually deaf, style of and language used in their education, and whether the individual comes from a hearing or Deaf family.
 Historically, assessment of bilingual children would only measure proficiency in one of their languages.
 In more recent research, linguists and educators have identified this design flaw.
 It can be concluded that most bilingual children achieve phonological, lexical, and grammatical milestones at the same rate as monolingual children.
 This same phenomenon has been found in comparing unimodal bilinguals and bimodal bilinguals.
 In a study by Fish & Morford (2012), bimodal bilingual CODAs have demonstrated the same rate of success in these areas as their unimodal bilingual peers.

 Regardless of English competency in other areas, no Deaf individual is likely to comprehend English in the same way as a hearing person when others are speaking it because only a small percentage of English phonemes are clearly visible through lip reading.
 Additionally, many Deaf bilinguals who have fluency in written English choose not to speak it because of the general social unacceptability of their voices, or because they are unable to monitor factors like pitch and volume.
-The simultaneous production of speech and sign is referred to as code-switching.
-Using the fundamental concepts of Minimalism and Distributed Morphology, the research examined the phenomenon of code-switching and captured the true understanding and meaning of code-switching.
-The Synthesis model and WH-question were used in the study.
-The second modality, sign language, is recognized by the model.
-With any two language pairs, this method is intended to capture a variety of data.
-Their goal is to propose bilingual effects for any two language pairs.
+The simultaneous production of speech and sign is referred to as simultaneous-communication or sim-com.

 Denial of their own bilingualism

 Like hearing oral-language bilinguals, Deaf bimodal bilinguals generally "do not judge themselves to be bilingual".
-Whether because they do not believe the sign language to be a legitimate and separate language from the majority oral language, or because they don't consider themselves sufficiently fluent in one of their languages, denial of one's bilingualism is a common and well-known phenomenon among bilinguals, be they hearing or Deaf.
+Whether because they do not believe the sign language to be a legitimate and separate language from the majority oral language, or because they do not consider themselves sufficiently fluent in one of their languages, denial of one's bilingualism is a common and well-known phenomenon among bilinguals, be they hearing or Deaf.